mtcute/docs/guide/topics/files.md

 ```

 ::: tip
-`downloadToFile` is only available for NodeJS.
+`downloadToFile` is only available for Node.js.
 Other methods are environment agnostic.
 :::